yousefjarbou/IoT-Smart-Pot-with-ESP32/README.md

-# Programming IoT Smart Pot with ESP32 and WiFi Connectivity
+# Programming IoT Smart Pot with ESP32 and WiFi Connectivity March 2024

 Welcome to the repository for the IoT Smart Pot project!
 This project focuses on developing a WiFi-enabled Smart Pot IoT Device using the ESP32 microcontroller and various sensors.
 With Blynk app integration, users can monitor plant health remotely and visualize real-time data effortlessly.
 The project utilizes the WiFiManager library for seamless WiFi configuration and multi-user collaboration.